Ninja 4-Quart Air Fryer, AF100

 Fryer may also refer to:

-A ninja (Japanese: 忍者, lit. 'one who is invisible'; [ɲiꜜɲdʑa]) or shinobi (Japanese: 忍び, lit. 'one who sneaks'; [ɕinobi]) was a covert agent, mercenary, or guerrilla warfare expert in feudal Japan.
-The functions of a ninja included siege and infiltration, ambush, reconnaissance, espionage, deception, and later bodyguarding and their fighting skills in martial arts, including ninjutsu.
-Their covert methods of waging irregular warfare were deemed dishonorable and beneath the honor of the samurai.
-Though shinobi proper, as specially trained warriors, spies, and mercenaries, appeared in the 15th century during the Sengoku period, antecedents may have existed as early as the 12th century.
+A ninja (Japanese: 忍者, lit. 'one who is invisible'; [ɲiꜜɲdʑa]) or shinobi (Japanese: 忍び, lit. 'one who sneaks'; [ɕinobi]) was an infiltration agent, mercenary, or guerrilla warfare and later bodyguard expert in feudal Japan.
+They were often employed in siege, espionage missions, and military deception.
+They often appear in the historical record during the Sengoku period, although antecedents may have existed as early as the 12th century.

 The quart (symbol: qt) is a unit of volume equal to a quarter of a gallon.
 Three kinds of quarts are currently used: the liquid quart and dry quart of the US customary system and the imperial quart of the British imperial system.
 All are roughly equal to one liter.
 It is divided into two pints or (in the US) four cups.
 Historically, the exact size of the quart has varied with the different values of gallons over time and in reference to different commodities.